 BookOrder logo

-A spoiler-free guide to Dune.
-Start with the first book, then choose how far you want to go based on your taste for complexity.
+A spoiler-free guide to Frank Herbert's legendary series.
+Start with the first book, then decide how far you want to go.

 What is Dune?

-Dune is a science fiction series that begins with Dune by Frank Herbert.
-The first book works as a complete reading experience, and many readers stop there happily.
+Dune is a science fiction series by Frank Herbert.
+The first novel works as a complete reading experience on its own, and many readers stop there happily.

 Choose your reading path

-A complete experience on its own for many readers.
-Great if you want a single high-impact read.
+A complete experience for many readers.
+Stop here if you want one powerful novel without committing to a long sequence.

 See the one-book path →

-Read: the Frank Herbert novels in publication order
+All six Frank Herbert novels in publication order.

-Ideal if you want more than one book but do not want to commit to everything.
+Read to a specific book, then decide.
+Ideal if you want more than one book but not everything.

 See stopping points →

-Browse multiple Dune reading orders and optional expansions in one place.
+Browse core and optional expanded books in one place.

 View all Dune reading orders →